 The protein components of the plasma are used to make life-saving medicine.

 Did you know?
-You can earn up to $4,000 a year by donating plasma at Parachute.
+A plasma donor can earn up to $4,000 a year at Parachute.
 All it takes is about an hour of your time to help others in critical need.
 Plus, you'll leave with extra money in your pocket.
 Now, let's talk about the plasma donation process and just how essential plasma is in treating chronic illnesses.

 The Plasma Donation Process